Item Sales Report

 Similarly, you can select the required location group(s) by navigating to the "Location Group" tab.

 You need to select the location group(s) from the list (left side) and move to the Selected List (right side).
-You can directly generate the report by clicking the "Apply" button, or you can save it as a filter record for future use by clicking the "Save Filters" button.
+Then, you can generate the report directly by clicking the "Apply" button or save it as a filter record for future use by clicking the "Save Filters" button.

-When you click the "Save Filters" button, a pop-up will appear asking you to enter the name of the location filter.
-(See Figure 4.5.6 below.)
+When you click the "Save Filters" button, a pop-up will appear, asking you to enter the name of the location filter.
+(See Figure 4.6.6 below.)

 Enter the name of the custom filter for location and click the "OK" button to save it.